alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 Check the banner displays as expected and double check the information for the header, short description and link are as they should be.
 Test the link if it is present.
-Make sure the banner colour is appropriate - black for a death, red for a national emergency, green for a local emergency.
+Make sure the banner colour is appropriate - black for a notable death, red for a national emergency, green for a local emergency.

 If the banner information is not correct, re-run the Jenkins job to correct it.